eu-federation-gateway-service/efgs-federation-gateway/README.md

 - [Maven](https://maven.apache.org)

 #### Build Docker Image
-This project also supports building a Docker image for local testing (Docker image should not be used for productive environments).
+This project also supports building a Docker image for local testing (Docker image should not be used for production environments).

 In order to run EFGS locally you need four certificates: